dvreeze/ocp-java-17-learning/doc/chapter08-lambdas-and-functional-interfaces.md

 After all, these `java.lang.Object` instance methods are implemented by all Java objects, whether overridden or not.
 Mind the exact method signatures when checking the abstract method count!

-If an interface is intended to be a functional interface, it makes sense to use the `FunctionalInterface` annotation to make that intention clear to the compiler (and readers of the code), leading to a compilation error if the interface is not a functional interface.
+If an interface is intended to be a functional interface, it makes sense to use the `java.lang.FunctionalInterface` annotation to make that intention clear to the compiler (and readers of the code), leading to a compilation error if the interface is not a functional interface.